MobilityDB/move/README.md

 ## License

-Move is licensed under the terms of the MIT License (see the file [LICENSE](https://github.com/mschoema/move/blob/master/LICENSE)).
+Move is licensed under the terms of the GPL-2.0 License (see the file [LICENSE](https://github.com/mschoema/move/blob/master/LICENSE)).